 Who can serve on SAC?
 What is the election process?

 Elections for representitives occur annually around June or July.
 Representitives serve a two-year term.
 Therefore, there is a cycle "A" (Academic districts) in which half of SAC representitives are elected in even-numbered years, and cycle "B" (non-Academic districts) in which the other half are elected in odd-numbered years.
-(Please see SAC home page for list of districts and their available representative seats.)

 The election process involves the following: nominations, SAC validates with those nominated of their interest to pursue the representitive seat, elections open and voting commences.
 Those with most votes are elected as representitive, and those with the next highest votes are able to serve as alternates.
 SAC notifies staff when nominations and elections begin via MavWire and it's ListServ.